it-is-final/PokeG3ACE/ace_notes/ExitCodes/GrabACEBootstrap.md

 1. Catch any Pokemon and name it `␣␣␣C`
 2. Place this Pokemon in Box 3, Slot 1
 3. Write a glitched mail with the following contents:
-    - Mail word 1 → GOTCHA
+    - Mail word 1 → !! or I
     - Mail word 2 → MARVEL SCALE
-    - Mail word 3 → RUBY
+    - Mail word 3 → AUNT or COME ON or EARLIER
-    - Mail word 4 → I CHOOSE YOU
+    - Mail word 4 → ! or I CHOOSE YOU or DARK
     - Mail word 5 → WANDERING
     - All other words should be left untouched
 4. After writing the glitched mail, the Pokemon should have turned into a bad EGG, move this to Box 10, Slot 2